oamat/nodejs/notifyPlatform/apis/apipns/README.md

 - /_redis/redispns/rundocker.sh

 And finally start application:
-- node index.js
+- node index.js     or     app.js

-#### For start all components you can go to _/scripts/ and follow the execution order
+#### You can start all components in docker, docker-compose or Kubernetes if you follow the execution order in _/scripts/ folder.

 for more information see  https://github.com/oamat/nodejs/blob/master/notifyPlatform/README.md